Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/gdpr-dsr-Office365.md

 #### <a name="restrict"></a>Restrict

-Para restringir el tratamiento de Delve en su organización, puede desactivar Office Graph.
-Más [aquí](https://docs.microsoft.com/sharepoint/delve-for-office-365-admins).
+To restrict processing in Delve for your organization, you can turn off the Office Graph.
+Learn more [here](https://docs.microsoft.com/sharepoint/delve-for-office-365-admins).

 #### <a name="delete"></a>Eliminar